lukeZhangMengxi/blackjack_server/README.md

 <br/>

-- Multi-player Game API: single player against robot dealer
+- Multi-player Game API: Multiple players against robot dealer
     - GET /mpgame/list
     - Note:
         - All the endpoints below require `jwt` header for authorization; only the player himself/herself has the previlige to their game actions below.